Definition of Whole Grains

 Oilseeds and legumes (such as flax, chia, sunflower seeds, soy, chickpeas, etc.) are not considered whole grains by the WGC, the AACC International, or the U.S. Food and Drug Administration (FDA).

 We get asked regularly, "What is the difference between whole wheat and whole grain?"
 Our answer is another question: "What is the difference between a carrot and a vegetable?"

 We all know that all carrots are vegetables but not all vegetables are carrots.
 It's similar with whole wheat and whole grain: Whole wheat is one kind of whole grain, so all whole wheat is whole grain, but not all whole grain is whole wheat.

-If you're reading this in Canada, be aware that Canada has a very, very strange regulatory situation as regards whole wheat flour.
-For whatever reason, Canada allows wheat flour to be called "whole wheat" even when up to 5% of the original kernel is missing.
+If you're reading this in Canada, be aware that Canada has a unique regulatory situation as regards whole wheat flour.
+Canada allows wheat flour to be called "whole wheat" even when up to 5% of the original kernel is missing.
 So in Canada you'll hear two terms used: